Claim: The passage of HR 347 in 2012 made it illegal to protest anywhere the Secret Service is present.

 The updated version specifically defines the phrase "restricted buildings or grounds" to include "the White House or its grounds, or the Vice President's official residence or its grounds."

-Opinions vary as to the impact of these changes.
-Addressing the issue of the difference between the old law's "willfully and knowingly" vs. the new law's use of just "knowingly," Russell Smith wrote in the LASIS (Legal As She Is Spoke) blog of New York Law School's Program in Law and Journalism that the difference is of little legal import:
+Opinions varied as to the impact of these changes.
+Addressing the issue of the difference between the old law's "willfully and knowingly" vs. the new law's use of just "knowingly," Russell Smith wrote in the LASIS (Legal As She Is Spoke) blog of New York Law School's Program in Law and Journalism that the difference was of little legal import:

 The difference between "willingly" and "knowingly" was set out in the 1998 Supreme Court decision Bryan v.
 United States, which held that in order to act "willfully," a person must know his conduct is unlawful.
 On the other hand, the mental state "knowingly" requires only that a person is aware of the factual events that led to the crime.